Los Angeles Embezzlement Attorney

 - You had no intent to deprive the true owner of their property.

-Fighting Criminal Embezzlement Charges in Los Angeles
+Fighting Criminal Embezzlement Charges.
+Contact a Los Angeles White Collar Crimes Attorney

 Are you facing criminal charges for embezzlement in Los Angeles?
 Contact The Rodriguez Law Group today for immediate legal assistance.
 A conviction for embezzlement will be devastating for your future.
 Not only will you face time behind bars, but you will also be forced to adapt to life with a criminal record.